brennoo/go-gmp/README.md

 ## Extending the client

-- All GMP commands are available.
+- All major GMP commands are available.
-- Each command/response struct is documented and should match the protocol XML.
+- Each command/response struct is documented and matches the protocol XML.
 - You can add new commands by following the same pattern.

+## Examples

+A set of example programs is provided in the [examples/](./examples/) directory

 ## See Also